Tony Gwynn Stadium

-Tony Gwynn Stadium is the home field of the San Diego State University Aztecs college baseball team.
-In addition, the San Diego Surf Dawgs of the independent Golden Baseball League used the park as their home field.
+Tony Gwynn Stadium is a ballpark in San Diego, California, located on the campus of San Diego State University (SDSU).
+Opened in 1997, it is the home of the San Diego State Aztecs baseball team.
+The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW).

-Stadium history
+History

 The original stadium was named Smith Field in honor of Charlie Smith, the longtime San Diego State head baseball coach.
 The stadium was demolished and rebuilt in 1997 at a cost of $4 million, funded largely thanks to a donation by John Moores, then owner of the San Diego Padres.
 The renovated stadium was named in honor of Tony Gwynn, a Hall of Fame superstar for the Padres.
 The playing field is still known as Charlie Smith Field.
-As an undergraduate Gwynn played both baseball and basketball for the SDSU Aztecs.
-He became SDSU's head baseball coach after he retired from the Padres.
+As an undergraduate, Gwynn played both baseball and basketball for the Aztecs.
+He became San Diego State's head baseball coach after he retired from the Padres.

-Facilities
+The San Diego Surf Dawgs of the independent Golden Baseball League used the park as their home field from 2005 to 2006.